-But there’s a lot of information superhighway to pave, as broadband infrastructure remains underdeveloped nationwide.
+But there’s a lot of information superhighway to pave, as the broadband infrastructure remains underdeveloped nationwide.
 Fifty-eight percent of rural census blocks have no high-speed providers at all, and the problem affects urban areas as well.
-Among Americans who have some sort of internet access, many have no choice of provider at all.
+Among Americans who have some sort of internet access, many have no choice of a provider at all.
 Only 36 percent of urban and 6 percent of rural census blocks have access to more than one fixed broadband provider.

 This means that bright students in struggling schools can’t hope to access online advanced placement courses or the opportunities that come with them.
 It means that basic logistics snuff out the entrepreneurial spirit of inventors before their prototypes make it out of the garage.
 It means that, for millions of Americans, digital empowerment is a mirage and the American Dream lies out of reach.